opencog/atomspace-storage/README.md

 and wheels (although it could.
 Physical robot control is one of the goals.)

-Similarly one can "look at" a file in a file system, "look at" (listen to?) a chat conversation, or "look at" a data stream flowing out of some science experiment (Kamiokande neutrino detector, Vera Rubintelescope, ...)
+Similarly, one can "look at" a file in a file system, "look at" (listen to?) a chat conversation, or "look at" a data stream flowing out of some science experiment (Kamiokande neutrino detector, Vera Rubin telescope, ...)
 Again, "looking and seeing" does not need to be literally video and audio.
 Note that "looking" does have a motor aspect: the looker does need to actively change the focus of attention in order to "look"